leonardoa/maind-2025/realtime-connection/README.md

 ## Topics
 - How to create a database and how to configure it
-- How to write data to a database
+- How to write data to a database (js)
-- How to read data on a databse
+- How to read data from a database (js)

 ## Software requirements
 - [Supabase](https://supabase.com/)